Student 3-minute Presentation Competition Information

 Moderators of 3-minute Presentation sessions have been instructed to keep presentations running back-to-back, not pausing for gaps in the program.
 Therefore, presentation times are not listed in the program.
 Please arrive prior to the start of the session to ensure you are present when it is your turn to present.
 Moderators are instructed to enforce the time limit and the moderator will stop a presenter who exceeds the time limit of 3 total minutes.
 Please time your presentation accordingly to avoid this embarrassing situation.

 Please note: There is no restriction to the number of slides a presenter may use for their 3-minute Presentation.

-For information on presentation uploads, please visit the Annual Meeting Presenter Information page.
+For information on presentation uploads, please visit the 3-minute Presenter Information page.

 View the presenter tips for engaging all audiences.